-A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the Academy Director and a copy forwarded to the complainant and the respondent.
-The Director's response will explain the position of the Academy and offer options for substantive resolution of the complaint.
+A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the Mass Academy Director and a copy forwarded to the complainant and the respondent.
+The Director's response will explain the position of Mass Academy and offer options for substantive resolution of the complaint.

-The Academy Director shall maintain the files and records of the Academy relating to any discrimination complaints that are filed.
+The Mass Academy Director shall maintain the files and records of Mass Academy relating to any discrimination and harassment complaintsthat are filed.